Python-GIS-book/site/docs/_sources/part2/chapter-06/md/00-introduction-to-geographic-objects.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 # Representing geographic data in Python

-In this section, we will learn how geometric objects (in vector format) are represented using the [shapely](https://shapely.readthedocs.io/en/stable/manual.html) [^shapely] library, which is one of the core vector data processing libraries in Python as discussed in Chapter 5.
-Basic knowledge of shapely is important for using higher-level tools that depend on it, such as **geopandas**, which we will use extensively in the following sections of this book for geographic data analysis.
+In this section, you will learn how geometric objects, such as `Point`, `LineString` and `Polygon`, are represented on a computer in vector format.
+Creating and representing vector-based geometric objects is most commonly done using the shapely [^shapely] library which is one of the fundamental libraries in Python GIS ecosystem when working with geographic data.
+Thus, basic knowledge of shapely is highly useful when using higher-level tools that depend on it, such as **geopandas**, which we will use extensively in the following sections of this book for geographic data analysis.

-Under the hood shapely uses a C++ library called [GEOS](https://trac.osgeo.org/geos) [^GEOS] to construct the geometries.
-GEOS is one of the standard libraries behind various GIS software, such as [PostGIS](https://postgis.net/) [^PostGIS] or [QGIS](http://www.qgis.org/en/site/) [^QGIS].
-Objects and methods available in shapely adhere mainly to [the Open Geospatial Consortium’s Simple Features Access Specification](https://www.ogc.org/standards/sfa) [^OGC_sfa], making them compatible with various GIS tools.
-In this section, we give a quick overview of creating geometries using shapely.
+Under the hood shapely uses a C++ library called GEOS [^GEOS] to construct the geometries.
+GEOS is one of the standard libraries behind various GIS software, such as PostGIS [^PostGIS] and QGIS [^QGIS].
+Objects and methods available in shapely adhere mainly to the Open Geospatial Consortium’s Simple Features Access Specification [^OGC_sfa] (see Chapter 5.2), making them compatible with various GIS tools.
+Next, we will give a quick overview of how to create different kind of geometries using shapely.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->